How To Start Setting Boundaries

 - Say no when asked a favor.

 - Speak up.
 Focus on I statements by stating what you feel or want rather than blaming the other person.

 - Remove yourself when things aren't healthy.
 This is especially helpful when there is addiction or angry outbursts.

 Setting limits can boost self-esteem and create healthier relationships.
 However, there are times when it doesn't happen that way.
 Partners may feel threatened and react negatively.
 This happens when there are issues of power and control, or codependency.
 If you want help with anger and communication, check out my free 5 day email course.

 If your partner cannot respect healthy boundaries (remember boundaries are about you not them), it may be time to re-evaluate the relationship.
 This is the hardest part of healthy change.

 As you learn to set boundaries, family and friends may not like it.
 Change can feel threatening and cause tension.
 Be patient.
 Time will tell if the relationship can adapt to the changes.

-With practice, telling your truth and establishing limits can enhance your relationships.
-People will have more respect for you because you are teaching them how to treat you.
+With practice, telling your truth and establishing limits makes you feel more connected in relationships.
+People will have more respect for you because you're teaching them how to treat you.
 For more help on boundaries read my 5 Guidelines You Need To Set Healthy Boundaries.

 Is it worth it in the long run?
 I've tried it both ways and once I understood the power of boundaries I never went back!

-If you want more help with boundaries and other codependent behaviors like detaching with love and better self-care, check out my online masterclass on Healing Codependency: How To Create Loving Relationships Without Sacrificing Yourself.
+If you want more help with codependent behaviors like detaching with love and self-care, check out my online masterclass on Healing Codependency: How To Create Loving Relationships Without Sacrificing Yourself.